State audit: SLCS over on fund balance

 It also requested student treasurers and advisors to properly account for all ECA collections and maintain the required records.

-Saranac Lake Superintendent Diane Fox sent a response to the comptroller’s office, thanking them for their work.
+Saranac Lake Superintendent Dian Fox sent a response to the comptroller’s office, thanking them for their work.

 “The district found the audit to be very beneficial, and appreciates and values the OSC’s feedback and recommendations,” Fox said in a letter to the OSC.
 “The district is in agreement with the findings, and immediately started implementing corrective actions as a result of this audit.”